Labour Market Research: Tourism and Health/Wellness Sectors. 2022

 April 3, 2023

-The research studies the labor market in the tourism and health or wellness sectors and is based on data collected in 14 municipalities of five regions across Georgia (Autonomous Republic of Ajara, Guria, Imereti, Kakheti and Racha-Lechkhumi-Kvemo Svaneti).
+The research examines the labour market within the tourism and health and wellness sectors across 14 municipalities in five regions of Georgia: Autonomous Republic of Ajara, Guria, Imereti, Kakheti, and Racha-Lechkhumi-Kvemo Svaneti.

-Commissioned by the European Union and UNDP, the study was carried out by the research organization "ACT" in cooperation with the Ministry of Education and Science of Georgia and the Agency for Skills.
+The study was commissioned by the European Union and UNDP and conducted by the research organization "ACT" in cooperation with the Ministry of Education and Science of Georgia and the Skills Agency.

-• Georgian employers name the low qualifications and insufficient motivation of job seekers among the reasons hindering employment.
+• Employer Challenges: Employers cite low qualifications and insufficient motivation of job seekers as significant barriers to employment.